zoho/zcrm-php-sdk/README.md

 Install PHP SDK
 ---------------
-Here's how you install the SDK navigate to the workspace of your client app
+Here's how you install the SDK
+Navigate to the workspace of your client app
 Run the command below:

 >composer require zohocrm/php-sdk